Edmund Wong

 Edmund Wong Chun-sek (黃俊碩) is a Hong Kong accountant and DAB politician who was the president of the Society of Chinese Accountants and Auditors in 2020.
+He is a former member of Legislative Council from 2022 to 2025 representing Accountancy constituency.

+Wong lost his seat as Legislative Councilor in December 2025 with only 3,618 votes, making him one of the four incumbents that lost the seat.

+Personal life

 Wong was the first Legislative Council member to catch COVID-19.